akkeris/region-api/README.md

 ```

 The `ingress-gateway-name` is the value of the `istio` label on the istio ingress deployment.
 The `namespace` is the namespace where istio is deployed (usually istio-system).
 The `host-of-ingress` must either by a qualified domain name or ip address, this is used to assign the IP address via DNS or a cname record if its a hostname.
 This should be the user-facing ip address or hostname you want new sites to resolve to, not an internal clusterip or service or node IP.

-### Image Pull Secret Formats

- Image pull secrets should be held in vault (with the path in vault saved into the environment variable).
-The secret should have one key called "base64" which contains the base64 encoded JSON objecet in the format of `{"auths":{"registry.hostname.com":{"auth":"...base64authinfo..."},"email":""}}` the "auth" field should have a base64 encoded username:password.
-The other key should be "name" which contains the name of the secret, usually in the format of `registry.hostname.com-user`.
-See https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#log-in-to-docker for an example of the JSON structure that should be base64 encoded and stored in the `base64` field.

 ## Testing